 Congratulations to Solveiga Pakstaite's Bump Mark (Brunel University) and Caroline Wood and Vivien Tang's Clotho London (Imperial College London) the 2015 Low Carbon Entrepreneurs.
 After an exciting morning where all 10 finalists pitched their business ideas to a panel of judges the winners were announced by competition sponsor Siemens on 13 March at City Hall.
 You can see more details of the 2015 finalists.
 More pictures of the day and a highlights video are coming soon.

-The Low Carbon Entrepreneur Prize is now open!
-If you're a London student or recent graduate with an idea to reduce London's energy use and carbon emissions we want to hear from you.
+The competition looks for idea's to reduce London's energy use and carbon emissions from London's students and recent graduates.
+Register your interest to get an alert when we open for applications for the 2016 competition.
 We're looking for your ideas to make your London a smarter, cleaner, better place to live and work.
-Check out the competition categories.

 Could this be you?

 What could you do with a £20k seed fund and help and advice from City Hall to get your idea started?
 Solveiga's Bump Mark is a new expiry label which goes bad exactly when the food inside the package does.
 Just run your finger across the label, if it is smooth you are good to go, if it is bumpy then be cautious.
 This new labelling aims to reduce food waste by telling us more about the state of our packaged food.

 Caroline and Vivien are also helping to reduce waste with their online clothes swapping website Clotho London.
 Students drop off their unwanted clothes at 4 university locations and gain credit to spend on the website.
 The clothes are then sorted and highest quality items are listed for sale letting people refresh their wardrobes as often as they like but keeping waste low.
 They plan to use the money to set up more drop off locations.
 See a full list of past winners, runners up and finalists